Gilles-DiversityPolicy/all_assignments/assignment3/README.md

 Command | Notes
 ----------|---------------
 \-ls \[\-d\] \[\-h\] \[\-R\] \[\<path\> ...\] | You have a partially working version.
 Improve it to support the options
 \-cat \[\-ignoreCrc\] \<src\> | Simply cat the file.
 What is that ignorecrc flag about?
+   The ignoreCrc flag skips the checksum verification, while comparing the file to stdout.
+   I added code to check for "hdfs://" prefix for hdfs object.
 \-get \[\-p\] \[\-ignoreCrc\] \[\-crc\] \<src\> ... \<localdst\>| Get files from hdfs and save them locally
 \-rm \[\-f\] \[\-r&#124;\-R\] \[\-skipTrash\] \<src\> ...| Remove files from hdfs

 # Student Observations
-Challenging but very helpful in understanding the java api for hadoop programming.
+This homework was very insightful.
+I enjoyed learning about Hadoop FileSystem, FileChecksum, FileStatus, etc.
+With this Java API, I see how Hadoop filesystem operations are performed.
+I also see that we have the power to customize Hadoop operations and perform the operations we deem necessary on Hadoop Filesystem.
+My only hang-up was the set up before using HDFS.
+Implmenting the commands of this CLI specification was easy and straightforward.

 ## Problems Encountered / how you resolved them
-I was unable to implement the -crc option for the -get command.
-I suspect I was supposed to download that with the file on my local but was not able to find the right functions in the api for it.
+I launched 5 different virtual machines and they each crashed.
+The issue was that I needed more RAM for the virtual machine.
+Instead of 10GB, I added 40GB.
+I had issues with the internet connection was not set up properly.
+So I found YouTube videos on virtualBox network settings.
+I also had issues with Cloudera vm, as it has different permissions within the CentOS image.
+It did not allow me to setup Apache Hadoop as I wanted.
+So instead, I created a VDI with 40GB.
+Now in the implementation, I got all the functionality going properly.
+That was the easy part of this project!!
+But for me, the setup was full of trials and challenges for me.
+The actual implmementation only took two days.

+As consolation, I created the mkdir functionality to make up for my delay in submission.
+May Professor consider this a proof of understanding these concepts.

 ## Resources you found helpful
 Google

-## Describe any help you recieved
+## Describe any help you received
-none
+Apache Hadoop website
+Emails to Chance
+YouTube videos on network reconnection of CentOS VM on VirtualBox

 ## Make recommendations for improvement
-none
+Have a FAQ section to address common HDFS issues (e.g. DataStreamer Exception, temp files for namenode and datanode, etc.)